-According to the Bureau of Labor Statistics’ Consumer Price Index — a common gauge for inflation — prices increased by 2.5% overall from January 2019 to January 2020.
+According to the U.S. Bureau of Labor Statistics’ Consumer Price Index, a common gauge for inflation, prices increased by 1.4% overall from December 2019 to December 2020.

-Here’s a look, in no particular order, at some goods and services that saw price hikes in 2019 or that increased in price over the course of last year, meaning they are more costly in 2020 than they were a year or so ago.
+Here’s a look, in no particular order, at some goods and services that saw price hikes in 2020 or that increased in price over the course of last year.

 1. Eating out

-Prices probably went up at your favorite restaurants in 2019.
-According to the BLS Consumer Price Index report for January 2020, the cost of dining out rose 3.1% from January 2019.
+If you managed to do any dining out last year, you probably paid a bit more.
+According to the BLS Consumer Price Index report for December 2020, the cost of dining out rose 3.9% from December 2019.